spyrosoft/bennettroesch.com/awestruct/thoughts/communication-games.md

 ## Beliefs

 In the same fashion as What Do You Want? and If You Really Knew Me, respond to the prompt What Do You Believe.
 This game may be intimidating at first, however once it is flowing the answers are very deep and interesting.
 Believe it or not, you believe many, many things.

+## I Want To Believe

+This game is a combination of What Do You Want and What Do You Believe.
+Oddly it is a very dark and intense game.
+It is also one of the best.

+## Labels

+Generalizations often affect the way you think about people for longer than they are useful.
+In particular when applying a generalization to an isolated incident.
+Pair up with a partner.
+Give each label 30 seconds or so.
+Come up with reasonable scenarios where someone would use that lable.
+Say it out loud.
+Then say what that person actually means.
+Here are some words to start you off:

+* Any curse word
+* Genius
+* Good person
+* Crazy
+* Hero
+* Dick
+* Idiot
+* Terrible mother/father
+* Geek
+* Flake
+* Slut
+* Pal/Friend
+* Fool
+* Coward
+* Politician